yceruto/symfony-ddd-skeleton/README.md

     ├── src/
     └── var/

-Next, you'll need to configure each local server and start it.
-To do so, you will use the created symlinks, like so:
+After creating the symbolic links, you will need to configure each local server and start it.
+This is done by using the symbolic links created earlier.
+For example, you might run a command such as:

 ```
 # start admin local server